iluvjava/Maths/Notebook 2.0/AMATH 581 (Scientific Computing)/Jacobi Gauss Sediel Iterations.md

 And if that happens, the the Jacobi iteration is going to converge.
 The same technique can be applied to other schemes to prove the convergence.

+Finally, a stronger statement for thd convergence can be derived using the idea of spectral radius of a function.